 What is MMS?

 MMS (Multimedia Messaging Service) is a type of text message that includes a media attachment, such as an image, GIF, PDF, or video.
-With MMS, you can send media in your initial message, along with text up to 1,600 characters, all in a single message.
+With MMS, you can send media in your initial or followup messages, along with text up to 1,600 characters, all in a single message.
 MMS messages can be used to boost engagement, deliver richer content, or optimize your outreach.

 This guide will walk you through how MMS works, what file types are supported, how to set it up, and how to troubleshoot common issues.
 MMS messaging is currently available to U.S. and Canadian accounts only.